 2. Vitamin D3 (cholecalciferol) - Dosage: 5,000 IU or more once per day.

-Adding high dose supplemental vitamin D3 might improve this effect, especially for users of drugs that have a great effect on the neurotransmitters dopamine and serotonin, such as methamphetamine and cocaine, by reducing acute fluctuations in dopamine and serotonin that can contribute to manic-compulsive and addictive behavior.
 Evidence shows a decrease in the normal drop in dopamine and serotonin after administration of methamphetamine, which elicits a question that vitamin D3 might also reduce the acute increase in dopamine and serotonin after administration.
 This could predict that the drug high would be less attractive, also, if the high were indeed attenuated.
-Additionally, numerous studies show that vitamin D3 also has significant anti-depressive effects, probably via it being necessary for healthy dopamine metabolism.
-(Dopamine is the "I-feel-good" neurotransmitter.)
+This needs to be confirmed by human studies.

 3. N-Acetyl Cysteine (NAC) - Dosage: 2,400 or 3,600 mg per day, in divided doses.